Ph3nX-Z/Shuriken/README.md

 ## Presentation

-Shuriken is a web fuzzer that includes proxies support and with which you will be able to do some recon : sqli, web discovery, password cracking, ...
+Shuriken is a threaded web fuzzer that includes proxies support and with which you will be able to do some recon : sqli, web discovery, password cracking, ...

 ## Usage